 By Kelsey Mulvey

-While most of them who ask are people you’d readily refer, there’s the chance that someone you weren’t impressed with is asking you to vouch for them.
-Whether they consistently arrived two hours late to work or uttered an intern faux pas, one thing’s for sure: You’re not giving them the rec.
-Three ways to handle this sticky situation.
+While most folks who ask are people you’d happily refer, there’s the chance that someone you weren’t impressed with is asking you to vouch for them.
+Whether they consistently arrived two hours late to work, spent more time on their phone than their assignments, or uttered an intern faux pas, one thing’s for sure: You’re not giving them the rec.
+(After all, your reputation is on the line!)
+There are three ways you can handle this situation.

-“First and foremost, know that you are under no legal or moral obligation to write someone a recommendation.
+“First and foremost, know that you are under no legal or moral obligation to give someone a recommendation.
 This is not something to feel guilty about.
-If they don’t deserve a glowing recommendation, then don’t write one,” says Jennifer Lee Magas, vice president of Magas Media Consultants.
+If they don’t deserve a glowing recommendation, then don’t give one,” says Jennifer Lee Magas, vice president of Magas Media Consultants.

-If you prefer the direct approach, just say that you don’t like to write letters of recommendation, don’t feel comfortable doing so, or that your boss won’t let you.
-“You can use your boss as an excuse or blame it on HR policy,” says Chandra Turner, founder and president of Ed2010.
+If you prefer the direct approach, just say that you don’t feel comfortable doing so, or that your manager won’t let you.
+“You can use your boss as an excuse or blame it on HR policy,” says Chandra Turner, founder of Ed2010 and Talent Fairy, a boutique recruiting agency.
 “A lot of companies don’t like you giving recommendations anyway, good or bad.
 Because if the person were to not get the job because of something you said, they could sue you or your company.
 This is rare, but it’s why the rule exists.”

 Option 2: Say you’re not the right person.

-Often the reason that you don’t want to write the rec is not just because they were terrible, but because you don’t know them or their work well enough to come up with the words.
+Often the reason that you don’t want to give the rec is not because they were terrible employees, but because you don’t know them well, or remember their work well enough to come up with the words that will help them.
 In this case, says Magas, “politely decline, saying someone else could write a better letter for him or her.”
 And it’s probably true.
-You could gently suggest another editor in your office who worked more closely with him or her, or perhaps a professor or other employer who could give a more detailed account.
+You could gently suggest another editor who worked closer with them, or perhaps a professor or other employer who could give a more detailed account.

-If you’re feeling like you owe this employee something — after all, someone probably reluctantly wrote one for you once — write a very simple letter.
-It helps to ask them for a reminder, especially if it’s been a while since you worked together.
+If you’re feeling like you owe this employee something — after all, someone probably reluctantly gave one for you once — make it easier on easier on you.
 “Ask them to send you a description reminding you of what you worked on together, their updated resume, and the job description for the job that they are going for.
-This makes it easier to tailor the rec and make it relevant,” says Turner.
+This makes it easier to tailor your recommendation and make it relevant,” says Turner.

-Just don’t write anything negative, says Magas.
+Just avoid saying anything negative, says Magas.
 “Someone is reaching out for your help, and if you’re going to help despite your disinterest, at least do them the courtesy of making it nice.”

 Kelsey Mulvey is a New York-based writer and commerce reporter at Business Insider.
 She has written for several publications such as The Wall Street Journal, Time Out New York, LuckyMag.com, Wallpaper.com.
 Check out more of her work at KelseyMulveyWrites.comand follow her on Instagram and Twitter.